 Don’t panic and respond to the breakdown as you would in the UK.

 If you breakdown on the motorway or at a motorway service station, you can call for help from an orange SOS box, situated at the side of the road, or 112 from your mobile in most EU countries.
-Bear in mind, recovery agents may not speak English, so you’re best to call your breakdown assistance service first to prevent any problems arising.
+Bear in mind, recovery agents may not speak English, so call your breakdown assistance service first to prevent any problems arising.
 It’s also worth knowing that only minor repairs are carried out at the roadside in Europe.

 Need some help with pre travel preparation for taking your motorhome to Europe?
-Download our European Travel Checklist from our Useful Information page to ensure you have all the essentials.